KYOTO 2020 COMMITMENT FOR GLOBAL PROMOTION OF UNDERSTANDING AND REDUCING LANDSLIDE DISASTER RISK

 - Contribution fee and full color printing fee will continue to be waived to promote contribution from less developed countries and young researchers.

-- ICL provides that all parties of the Kyoto 2020 Commitment have the right to submit and publish news and reports of their activities in the “Landslides” journal.
+- ICL provides that all parties of the Kyoto Landslide Commitment 2020 have the right to submit and publish news and reports of their activities in the “Landslides” journal.
 All parties will receive the digital access rights (tokens) to all issues of the journal (2002-present).

 - ICL will publish and update Landslide Dynamics: Landslide Interactive Teaching Tools (LITT) as a core activity for public education at each Forum.
 In early 2018, the first LITT (Vol.1 Fundamentals, Mapping and Monitoring, Vol.2 Testing, Risk Management and Country Practices) have been edited and published including PPT for lessons and PDF for reference in digital format.